geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

     .. figure:: images/oauth2chain001.png
        :align: center

-    The default values provided with the plugin are valid for the Google OAuth2 Provider and are the following one:
+    The default values provided with the plugin are valid for the Google OAuth2 Provider and are the following:

     .. code-block:: shell